grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

     virtual void compute(int count, FAUSTFLOAT** inputs, FAUSTFLOAT** outputs) = 0;

     /**
-     * DSP instance computation: alternative method to be used by subclasses.
+     * Alternative DSP instance computation method for use by subclasses, incorporating an additional `date_usec` parameter,
+     * which specifies the timestamp of the first sample in the audio buffers.
      *
      * @param date_usec - the timestamp in microsec given by audio driver.
+By convention timestamp of -1 means 'no timestamp conversion',
+     * events already have a timestamp expressed in frames.
      * @param count - the number of frames to compute
      * @param inputs - the input audio buffers as an array of non-interleaved
      * FAUSTFLOAT samples (either float, double or quad)